Intro to Salesforce Admin

 - Click on "Recently Viewed" then select "All Accounts" under "All Other Lists"

 - You'll find all the accounts records in your org.
 Now in order to create a query to your liking, you need to create a list view.
-Click on the small gear icon besude "Search this list..." then click "New".
+Click on the small gear icon beside "Search this list..." then click "New".

 - Name the list "Channel Customers" under "List Name".